SACRAMENTO TASK FORCE MEETING RECAP

 • Forest Schafer, Task Force

-• Brian Newman-Lindsay, DOC
+• Brian Newman-Lindsay, CA Department of Conservation

 • Frank Bigelow, CAL FIRE